Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

 <p> some text content </p>
 ```

-> You can think of elements as conainers for content.
+> You can think of elements as containers for content.

-HTML has a ***vast list of predefined tags*** that you can use to create all kind of different elements.
+HTML has a ***vast list of predefined tags*** that you can use to create all kinds of different elements.

-Using the correct tag can have a gig impact on two aspects of yor sites:
+Using the correct tag can have a big impact on two aspects of your sites:
 - How they are ranked in search engines.
 - And how accessible they are to users who rely on assistive technologies:
     - like screen readers, to use the internet.

-> Using the correct elements for content is call **SEMANTIC HTML**.
+> Using the correct elements for content is called **SEMANTIC HTML**.

 ## HTML Boilerplate

-All **HTML** documents hve the same basic structure or boilerplate that needs to be in place before anything useful can be done.
+All **HTML** documents have the same basic structure or boilerplate that needs to be in place before anything useful can be done.

 - **DOCTYPE:**
     - Every HTML page starts with a doctype declaration.
-    - The doctype's purpose is to tell the browser what version of html is should use to render the document
+    - The doctype's purpose is to tell the browser what version of HTML is should use to render the document
     ```html
     <!DOCTYPE html>
     ```